 Moral of the story?
 Be smart and don’t abuse Costco’s liberal return policy as it’ll end up costing us all.

-Ask the Reader: How often do you use the Costco return policy?
-Any smart tips I may have neglected to mention?
+Ask the Reader: How often do you use their return policy?
+Any smart Costco tips I may have neglected to mention?